Skip to content

 One boutique placement.
 Small families, couples, second-trip visitors.
 Not the fit for every family — and we say that clearly.

-What Haneviim actually is.
+What Haneviim Actually Is

 Haneviim Street (רחוב הנביאים, "street of the Prophets") runs east-west across central Jerusalem, threading between the frum north and the cultural-commercial downtown.
 The stone-built architecture is the oldest tier of the modern city — Ottoman and early-mandate buildings of the late 19th and early 20th centuries — and the feel on the street is layered, mixed, alive.